Tggl/pg-capture/README.md

 `pg-capture` is like having WAL (Write Ahead Log) events on an SQL view.

-- Aggregate table-level events into schema level events
+- Aggregate low level events on tables (insert, update, and delete) into high level events on schemas (object upsert or delete)
 - Use PG as your single source of truth
 - Keep PG in sync with other storages such as Elasticsearch, Redis, etc...
 - Subscribe to schema changes in real-time
-- Never miss a beat

 ## Usage
 Start by defining a schema: